fefas/blog.fefas.net/jekyll/_posts/2018-01-20-clean-code-bullshit-or-common-sense.md

 themes which are unreachable and philosophical for many.. a lot of bullshit for them..

-{% include post-image name="TDD chaos-vs-time graph" %}
+{% postImage TDD chaos-vs-time graph %}

 It wasn't easy.. it was challenging.
 However, the result of our work turned into a product with almost zero bug rate.
 When a new bug is discovered, a new test